GizzyB/weather-app/README.md

 > “Hi, my name is **Gisèle Brown**, and this is my Weather App project.
 I built it to demonstrate API integration, JavaScript logic, and clean documentation.
 The app displays current weather conditions and a 5-day forecast with Celsius/Fahrenheit toggling, icons, and error handling.
 You can try the live version on GitHub Pages and view my code in this repository.
 Thank you for watching.”

 ---

+## 🚀 Future Improvements

+Here are some enhancements planned for future versions of the Weather App:

+- **Add temperature unit toggle (°C ↔ °F):** Allow users to switch between Celsius and Fahrenheit.
+- **Add a loading spinner:** Improve user experience by showing a spinner while data is being fetched.
+- **Improve error messages:** Provide clearer messages for invalid cities, network issues, or API limits.
+- **Add geolocation support:** Allow the app to detect the user’s location and automatically show local weather.
+- **Add theme toggle:** Light/Dark mode for better accessibility and modern UI.
+- **Improve responsiveness:** Optimize layout for mobile devices, tablets, and large screens.

+___

 ## **License**